 ICD-10 codes will replace ICD-9 diagnosis codes for use in outpatient and inpatient settings and will replace ICD-9 procedure codes for inpatient settings beginning October 1, 2015.
 CPT codes will remain the codes used by physicians for reporting procedures in outpatient settings.

 The Affordable Care Act (ACA) mandates the adoption of an electronic standard for conducting electronic funds transfer (EFT) and the adoption of the claims attachment standard that was already named in HIPAA.

-- EFT: For physicians who want to receive reimbursement from their payers via EFT may require them to do so starting January 1, 2014, the date upon which the newly adopted EFT standard goes into effect.
+- EFT: Physicians who want to receive reimbursement from their payers via EFT can now require them to do, as of January 1, 2014.
 Physicians are not required under HIPAA to receive their reimbursement via EFT, however, some payers such as Medicare, may as a condition of doing business, require physicians to be paid in this manner.

 - Learn more on how to implement EFT in your practice.